charliewhu/React-Detox-Base/README.md

 ### Android

+Run this command (and keep it running):

 ```bash
 yarn start
 ```

-Then in a new terminal window:
+Then, in a new terminal window:

 ```bash
 yarn build-debug